 Pregnant women routinely have a serum rubella IgG titer measured early in pregnancy.
 Titer is repeated in seronegative women who develop symptoms or signs of rubella; diagnosis is made by a positive serologic test for IgM antibody, IgG seroconversion, or a ≥ 4-fold rise between acute and convalescent IgG titers.
 Virus may be cultured from nasopharyngeal swabs but is difficult to cultivate.
 RT-PCR can be used to confirm culture results or detect viral RNA directly in patient specimens as well as allow for genotyping and epidemiological tracking of wild-type rubella infections.

-Other tests include a CBC with differential, CSF analysis, and x-ray examination of the bones to detect characteristic radiolucencies.
+Other tests include a complete blood count (CBC) with differential, CSF analysis, and x-ray examination of the bones to detect characteristic radiolucencies.
 Thorough ophthalmologic and cardiac evaluations are also useful.

 Efforts should also be made to screen and vaccinate high-risk groups, such as hospital and child care workers, military recruits, recent immigrants, and college students.
 Women who are found to be susceptible during prenatal screening should be vaccinated after delivery and before hospital discharge.
 Theoretically, vaccination of nonimmune people exposed to rubella might prevent infection if done within 3 days of exposure, but this treatment has not proved to be beneficial.